 Forming a complete holistic offshore legal plan helps to ensure that all of the pieces are organised and that the offshore strategy fits with you the goals of the company.

 If you are starting an offshore company merely as a holding company for intellectual copyright for instance, then the following questions would not need to be asked.
 However, if you are entering into any type of financial transactions with clients or customers then the following are relevant.

 Do you need an associated offshore bank account with your company?

 To open an offshore bank account in many places requires no in-person interviews and can be done virtually.

-However, the offshore banking industry has changed dramatically the last few years and in many places, it is required to have a local company formed in the jurisdiction, while that is not always the case, it is becoming more mandatory in places like Singapore, Panama, and Hong Kong.
+However, the offshore banking industry has changed dramatically in the last few years and in many places, it is required to have a local company formed in the jurisdiction.
+While that is not always the case, it is becoming more common in places like Singapore, Panama, and Hong Kong.

 Still, there are offshore jurisdictions like St Vincent, Nevis, or Andorra, do not require a local company and can be opened virtually without any in-person requirements.

 Are you an internet-based Company?
-And if So, do you require any payment processing?
+And if so, do you require payment processing?